Workflow#

 Level 3: Strategy.
 2i2c’s overall strategic goals and the initiatives that make progress towards them.
 Defined as items in the initiatives board.

 Level 2: Coordination.
 The sequence of actions that is carried out in order to complete an initiative, and the cross-team coordination needed to accomplish them.
-Defined as tasklists within initiatives on the initiatives board.
+Defined as sub-issues within initiatives on the initiatives board.

 Level 1: Operations.
 The work that a team intends to deliver now and next.
 This is a combination of strategic work that drives an initiative forward, as well as reactive work that is driven by external processes.
 Defined as items on team delivery boards.